Devashi-Choudhary/Emotion-Age-Gender-Detector/README.md

 **Note :** For inference, you can download pretrained models from [here](https://drive.google.com/drive/u/0/folders/1tkGB-yaBjrdW2tSiKgo397L3FDnwJdAG) and place it inside `models/` directory.
 "For age-gender model it automatically downloaded for TensorFlow backend." from [original repo](https://github.com/yu4u/age-gender-estimation).

+**The default values of emotion model and age-gender model are set.
+No need to give (-e, -ag) arguement, if you want to run inference only.**